Becksteinlab/imdclient/docs/source/protocol_v3.rst

 .. note::
   While the integration step is included in this packet, this is a result of inheriting the IMD energy block from IMDv2.
-It is reccomended to make use of the 64-bit integer integration step value from the time packet in analysis code instead.
+It is recommended to make use of the 64-bit integer integration step value from the time packet in analysis code instead.